Old name, new purpose: why we’ve gone back to RNID

 2. News and stories

-3. ‘It does matter’: our new research reveals over a quarter of deaf people are ignored in public
+3. ‘It does matter’: Research reveals over a quarter of deaf people are ignored in public

-‘It does matter’: our new research reveals over a quarter of deaf people are ignored in public
+‘It does matter’: Research reveals over a quarter of deaf people are ignored in public

 Earlier this year, we invited our communities to take part in the biggest survey we’ve ever run, asking what experiences and attitudes they’ve faced by the general public in the past year.
 More than two thirds (67%) of our communities say they have experienced negative attitudes or behaviours, and almost half (48%) have experienced this from their own family members.